tomoslau/tomoslau.github.io/_posts/2020-01-25-gogodelivery-web.md

 ### Ad hoc

 - Places deliveries when needed
-- Requires urgen`t delivery (like food and medicine)
+- Requires urgent delivery (like food and medicine)
 - On the go, prefers to use mobile

 ### Batch